d12frosted/elpa-mirror/gnu/plz-readme.txt

         request, in which case the result is returned directly.

-        `ELSE' is an optional callback function called when the request fails with one argument, a `plz-error' struct.
-If `ELSE' is nil, an error is signaled when the request fails, either `plz-curl-error' or `plz-http-error' as appropriate, with a `plz-error' struct as the error data.
+        `ELSE' is an optional callback function called when the request fails (i.e. if curl fails, or if the HTTP response has a non-2xx status code).
+It is called with one argument, a `plz-error' structure.
+If `ELSE' is nil, an error is signaled when the request fails, either `plz-curl-error' or `plz-http-error' as appropriate, with a `plz-error' structure as the error data.
         For synchronous requests, this argument is ignored.

         `FINALLY' is an optional function called without argument after `THEN' or `ELSE', as appropriate.
 For synchronous requests,